 Similar to the bladder complications that can result from SCI, SCI can also affect your ability to control your bowels.
 Some patients have difficulty controlling when they have a bowel movement, causing stool to be passed at an undesirable time.
 Others may have difficulty moving their bowels, making it hard to pass stool at all.
 A good bowel program can help to manage dysfunctional bowel patterns that are often seen with SCI.
 SCI affects an individual's bowel control because the spinal cord helps to send signals to the muscles that control when and how bowel movements are passed.
-The muscles that control when and how bowel movements are passed include the rectum, sphincters, and pelvic floor muscles.
+The muscles that control when and how bowel movements are passed.